vapnjarka/webscraping/README.md

 4, Tagging photos with google vision API: rlabeling.R
 -----------------------------------------------------
-used R packages:tidyverse, googleCloudVisionR, googleAuthR, fs
+used R packages: tidyverse, googleCloudVisionR, googleAuthR

 Tagging hundreds of photos by using googles' vision API and its label detection feature.
 Uploading the images one-by-one with the help of a loop and get all of the tags/descriptions of the image.
 (For safety, current row has been bound and saved in a csv, not to loose data if connection fails.)
 Filter fortags higher than a given score (to choose only relevant tags) and join my own dictionary which can help to correspond and aggregate tags.
 Compile a batch file for create tag named directories and copy the given image into directories with its tag names.
 Compile a batch file to save tag information into to the images' exif data.